clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		EOF

 #.
-Have each user log into his or her account and set a VNC password with
+Have each user log into their account and set a VNC password with
 	the :command:`vncpasswd` command before proceeding to the next step.

 #.
-Start the VNC service script and also set it to start automatically on
+Start the VNC service script and set it to start automatically on
 	boot for each user.
 Substitute the [X] with the display ID.

 	.. code-block:: console